Shubhi-1001/swiggy-restaurant-analysis/README.md

 Download it and place it at `data/raw/swiggy.csv` before running `scripts/01_clean.R`.
 (Files were too huge to include)

+## Note on AI-Assisted Workflow

+This project was completed independently, with Claude (Anthropic) used as an assistive tool throughout — for debugging R code, catching a methodological flaw in an early version of the opportunity-scoring metric, verifying data source claims rather than assuming them, and structuring this report.
+All analytical decisions, interpretation of results, and business recommendations reflect my own judgment; AI assistance accelerated implementation and served as a debugging/QA partner rather than a substitute for the analysis itself.

 ## Data Cleaning & Preparation

 1) The raw dataset (148,541 rows) required several corrections before analysis: